microsoft/windows-containers-demos/README.md

 ## We welcome your feedback
 Please feel free to download and try them out. **Please also note these apps are developed for demo purpose only.** There is no customer support provided for these apps.

-We are not actively monitoring the issues here.
-For any questions or feedback, please go to our GitHub community and file issues there: https://github.com/microsoft/Windows-Containers/issues.
+For any questions or feedback, please feel free to share at the Discussions tab.
 Or you can privately email us: win-containers@microsoft.com

 ## Have fun!